 VIDEO PODCAST: Slava Ukraini! - recorded on 24 February 2022, the day Europe woke up to the news that Vladimir Putin's Russian forces had invaded Ukraine.
 A fifty minute video which also features Caitríona O'Leary and Eric Fraad discussing their new film Island of Saints, and pays tribute to Joseph Horovitz, Malcolm Troup and Maria Nockin.

-Born circa 1953, American trumpeter, teacher and conductor Rolf Smedvig grew up in Seattle into a Scandinavian family.
-His mother was a violinist in the Seattle Symphony and his father a composer and music teacher.
+Born in Seattle on 23 September 1953 into a musical Scandinavian family, American trumpeter, teacher and conductor Rolf Smedvig grew up in the same city.
+His mother was a violinist in the Seattle Symphony Orchestra and his father a composer and music teacher.
 He studied with Maurice André and at Boston University.

-Known for his lyrical sound, at thirteen he performed as a soloist with the Seattle Symphony, at nineteen was one of the youngest musicians hired by the Boston Symphony Orchestra, and at twenty-five became the Boston Symphony's Principal Trumpet.
+Known for his lyrical sound, at thirteen he performed as a soloist with the Seattle Symphony Orchestra, at nineteen was one of the youngest musicians hired by the Boston Symphony Orchestra, and at twenty-five became the Boston Symphony Orchestra's Principal Trumpet.

-He taught at the Tanglewood Music Center and played as a soloist with orchestras including the NHK Symphony, the Chicago Symphony, the Cambridge Chamber Orchestra and the National Symphony in Washington DC.
+He taught at the Tanglewood Music Center and played as a soloist with orchestras including the NHK Symphony Orchestra, the Chicago Symphony Orchestra, the Cambridge Chamber Orchestra and the National Symphony Orchestra in Washington DC.

 Smedvig died suddenly, at home in West Stockbridge, Massachusetts on 27 April 2015, aged sixty-two.